-Target age group: Infants 3 months-5 years.
-Also includes yoga sequencing and meditations for new parents, people that care for children, and anyone else that is helping raise our youngest children.
+Includes yoga sequencing and meditations for new parents, people caring for children, and anyone helping raise our youngest children.

-This PDF textbook comes with 2 Yoga Card decks; Yoga with Dragon, a four-card yoga pose poem perfect for children ages 1-5 and Let's Make Shapes, a yoga lesson plan and six card yoga deck, perfect for yoga with children ages 2-7!
-These add fantastic value because you will be EQUIPPED to go out and teach.
+This PDF textbook comes with 2 Yoga Card decks; Yoga with Dragon, a four-card yoga pose poem perfect for children ages 1-5, and Let's Make Shapes, a yoga lesson plan and six-card yoga deck, perfect for yoga with children ages 2-7!

 The things you know, the things you NEED to learn, the practices you do, the self-care you are establishing.
 Wherever you go, there you are!

-- Tools, resources, and your success plan for how to have a sustainable self-care ritual perfect for your life right now!
-How-to for making SMART goals that support you prioritizing yourself, incrementally and sustainably.
+Tools, resources, and your success plan for how to have a sustainable self-care ritual perfect for your life right now!
+How-to for making SMART goals that support you in prioritizing yourself incrementally and sustainably.

 Module 2: Insights on child development for children ages 0-5

-What is going on in the brain, body, and social life of the developing person during early childhood?
+What is going on in the developing person's brain, body, and social life during early childhood?

-- Learn about how the infant body develops.
+Learn about how the infant's body develops.
 What yoga activities can support the child based on their needs and development, and why?
 Let's learn about what to expect and how to work with sweet babies.

-- Then we move into toddler and preschooler development.
-What are they like, how they learn, and what do they need to feel ready to learn.
+Then we move into toddler and preschooler development.
+What are they like, how do they learn, and what do they need to feel ready to learn?
 Learn about why how you speak matters and what you can do to refine your speech.

 Module 3: Teaching Methodology, Intention, and Educational Philosophy

-The trifecta for planning effective classes that have a sound foundation in early childhood development.
+The trifecta for planning effective classes with a sound early childhood development foundation.

-- Why are you doing what you do?
-What is your personal, educational philosophy?
+Why are you doing what you do?
+What is your personal educational philosophy?
 What is your intention?
-Let's get out of autopilot and ready to connect, serve, and offer up authentic and age-appropriate yoga.
+Let's get out of autopilot and get ready to connect, serve, and offer up authentic and age-appropriate yoga.

-The teaching methodology, applied in each of four settings:
+The teaching methodology applied in each of the four settings:

-- Yoga with toddler/preschoolers with caregiver in a yoga studio setting
+Yoga with toddlers/preschoolers with a caregiver in a yoga studio setting

 Class Methodology: the seven components to making a complete, balanced class for each of the four settings above.
 Examples of how and what to do in each circumstance.